 We have as complete a list as possible of NASDAQ, AMEX, NYSE and OTCBB-listed companies' Web sites.
-You can access a company's Web site by clicking on the company name anywhere you see it on our site (as long as the company name is in blue and underlined).
+You can access a company's Web site by clicking on the company name anywhere you see it on our site (as long as the company name is in blue and underlined on mouseover).
 You can also directly access a company's SEC filings under "Quotes+" and then "Real-Time Filings."

 Who provides the content found in NASDAQ's Moving the Market area?